Last updated on January 26th, 2023 at 04:25 pm

 The paisa culture is deeply rooted in this department and it is a tourist destination that offers activities and landscapes in cultural, historical and natural terms.
 Medellín, the capital of the department, offers a promising and unforgettable tourist stay.
 This innovative city is one of the most populous cities in Colombia, and best known for its tragic history of violence.

-This city is visited by a large number of tourists every year.
-It is one of the most beautiful and romantic cities in Antioquia and all of Colombia.
-It is also part of the exclusive club of the country’s 17 cultural heritage cities.
-You are sure to fall in love with the city’s colorful architecture and the nature that surrounds it.
+Jardín is visited by a large number of tourists every year.
+It is one of the most beautiful and romantic towns in Antioquia and all of Colombia.
+It is also part of the exclusive club of the country’s 17 cultural heritage towns.
+You are sure to fall in love with the village’s colorful architecture and the nature that surrounds it.

 Thanks to its location in the plains, the department has widespread cattle breeding.
 If you want to try a good, typical Colombian dish, you should definitely try the “Llanera” meat and its side dishes (potatoes, yucca, plantains).
 Cocoa is also produced in Arauca, which is considered to be one of the best in the world because of its “fine aroma”.